MajorGamerJay/MajorGamerJay.github.io/src/anti-pro-natalism.md

 2* series or the anime *Darling in the Franxx*[^an] promotes natalism in a few ways.

-Most of the reasons showed towards both of the conditional/adheres to the environment they are talking about.
+Most of the reasons showed towards both sides are conditional/adheres to the environment they are talking about.
 For example, in scenario A natalism would make sense and in scenario B, it does not make sense.
 And sometimes